adferrand/rsbtbackup/README.md

 Install
 =======

-Just get the rsyncbtrfs file and put it anywhere on your backup machine (including outside the btrfs backup partition).
+Just get the rsbtbackup file and put it anywhere on your backup machine (including outside the btrfs backup partition).

 Configuration
 =============

-Btrfsrsync can be used as an importable library in another python script.
+RsbtBackup can be used as an importable library in another python script.
 Just import it in your script :

     $ vi /your/path/yourscript
     #!/usr/bin/env python
-    from rsyncbtrfs import RsyncBtrfs
+    from rsbtbackup import RsbtBackup

-Btrfsrsync can be used as an standalone script.
+RsbtBackup can be used as an standalone script.
 First, make it executable :

-    $ chmod +x /your/path/rsyncbtrfs
+    $ chmod +x /your/path/rsbtbackup

 Usage
 =====